Flexible defense: Árpád Line

 With regard to effectiveness per cost rate it was the most potent fortification system during World War 2.
 The method of system requires complete alignment with the terrain, thus there is no standard layout and every fortress was unique.
 This fact increases efficacy, since it was not possible to beat different völgyzárs with uniformised methodology.
 All of buildings, dugouts and obstacles are adapted to the landscape and were especially effectively camouflaged, hence there are no easily targetable large objects in the line.

 The construction of Árpád Line was 5-10 times cheaper per kilometer than the German and French counterexamples and it was able to hold off the enemy for an incomparably longer period.
 Despite the almost tenfold numerical superiority of Soviet forces they were unable to occupy the line and serious damage occurred in only a few "völgyzárs".
 In several cases (e.g. Gyimesbük) the company-scaled defensive groups (250-400 border guards) successfully faced greater-than-division-sized Soviet forces (10000-15000 soldiers supported by heavy artillery).
 Hungarian mountain infantry groups fought as effective as Finnish skiers against invading hostile troops.
-Every fallen Hungarian border guard in Arpad Line demanded 483 killed Soviet, despite of the barely equipped status of "völgyzárs".
+Every fallen Hungarian border guard in Arpad Line demanded 483 killed Soviet, despite the barely equipped status of "völgyzárs".
 However, due to a defeat at southern front Hungarian Army orderly retreated from the line later.